Joshua Tree Camping and Hiking Guide

-Joshua Tree may be in the desert, but it is not flat, boring, or ugly.
+Joshua Tree National Park may be a desert, but it is not flat, boring, or ugly.

 Joshua Tree is a paradise for sightseers, stargazers, campers, hikers, and climbers.
 The Joshua Trees themselves look fascinatingly alien and big mountains of exposed boulders are scattered throughout the valley like piles of toy blocks.
-There's so much to see, there's abandoned gold rush era mills to find, palm tree oasis' to cool off at, and hidden caves to take naps in.
+There's so much to see...there's abandoned gold rush era mills to explore, palm tree oasis' to cool off at, and hidden caves to take naps in.

 Joshua Tree is a National Park located in both the Mojave Desert and Colorado Desert of Southern California.
 Joshua Tree was a national monument from 1936 until 1994.
 In 1994, Joshua Tree was designated as a national park after congress passed the California Desert Protection Act.
 Joshua Tree was switched from a national monument to a national park for good reason, it really is a gorgeous and special place.